-Beware of blaming your immigration lawyer for issues and delays that were actually caused by U.S. Citizenship and Immigration Services (USCIS), the State Department, or the U.S. consulates abroad.
+Beware of blaming your immigration lawyer for issues and delays that were actually caused by U.S. Citizenship and Immigration Services (USCIS), the State Department (DOS), or the U.S. consulates abroad.

 Other frustrations for applicants (and their attorneys) are caused by the way the immigration laws are written.
-For example, the limits on how many visas can be given out each year in certain categories causes delays of several years for some people.
+For example, the limits on how many visas can be given out each year in certain family- and employment-based categories causes delays of several years for some people.

-It may turn out that your lawyer was, after all, the source of the problem.
-If so, getting a new lawyer may be the best thing you can do for your immigration case.
+It might turn out that your lawyer was, after all, the source of the problem.
+If so, getting a new lawyer could be the best thing you can do for your immigration case.

 Your client file is your property, not the immigration attorney's property.